 Marketing decisions are no longer just based on intuition and expertise.
-Nonetheless, contemporary marketers continue to rely on tried-and-true performance indicators like the return on investment (ROI) ratio to assess the success of their lead generation operations.
+Nonetheless, contemporary marketers continue to rely on tried-and-true performance indicators like the return on investment (ROI) ratio to assess the success of their thought leaders in cre generation operations.

 The simplicity of ROI is one factor in its enduring appeal.
 A high ROI indicates that the investment’s returns are in line with its cost; a low one indicates that something went wrong when choosing the target market, the message, the product, or perhaps the timing of the email blast was off, or the advertisement wasn’t clear enough.
 Data marketing may help with that.